 More commonly known simply as white blood cells, of which colostrum contains three specific types: polymorphonuclear cells, macrophages cells and neutrophils cells.
 White blood cells stimulate the production of interferon which has been shown to slow viral reproduction and they also inhibit the viruses’ penetration of the cellular wall.

-Growth factors are important substances in the human body as their primary purpose is to assist with the growth and reproduction of cells.
-Insulin-like growth factors (IGF-1 & IGF-2) are the most recognized, but are just part of a group of over 90 various proteins known as the “IGF Binding Protein Superfamily”.
+IGF-1 & IGF-2 are important substances in the human body as their primary purpose is to assist with the growth and reproduction of cells.
+IGF-1 & IGF-2 are the most recognized, but are just part of a group of over 90 various proteins known as the “IGF Binding Protein Superfamily”.

-Growth factors have a variety of functions such as the maintenance of the metabolic pathways where glucose is converted into glycogen, with glycogen being a primary energy resource for the body.
-Furthermore, growth factors utilize amino acids within the body to assist with the production of beneficial proteins.
+IGF-1 & IGF-2 have a variety of functions such as the maintenance of the metabolic pathways where glucose is converted into glycogen, with glycogen being a primary energy resource for the body.
+Furthermore, IGF’s utilize amino acids within the body to assist with the production of beneficial proteins.

 There are numerous metabolic factors that can be found in colostrum, which further benefit the digestive system and gastrointestinal tract by improving the metabolism of the body.

 A vital part of being healthy is to avoid high blood glucose levels, as this can lead to problems such as insulin resistance and a much higher risk of developing type 2-diabetes.
 Colostrum naturally contains insulin, which is responsible for the utilization of glucose (blood sugar) that is contained within the blood circulatory system.

 A protein found in the digestive system which is known to regulate the body’s appetite, thus making weight-loss more achievable.